GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/recipes/generated_doc/maroonxdr.maroonx.recipes.sq.recipes_DARK.makeProcessedDark.rst

 =================

 | **Recipe Library**: maroonxdr.maroonx.recipes.sq.recipes_DARK
-| **Astrodata Tags**: {'DARK', 'CAL', 'MAROONX'}
+| **Astrodata Tags**: {'MAROONX', 'CAL', 'DARK'}

-Perform standardization and corrections to convert raw darks to processed.

-This recipe converts the raw input dark images into a single processed dark image.
-This output processed dark is stored on disk using storeProcessedDark and has a name equal to the name of the first input bias image with "_dark.fits" appended.
-The background in an un-illuminated frame is very low for exposure times of less than 900s and likely doesn't warrant a dark subtraction, however most science frames are taken with the simultaneous calibration fiber illuminated with the FP etalon.
-The extended wings of the etalon reach into one of the science fibers with a few 10 counts.
-To remove these wings and any broad diffuse (illumination independent) background, DDDDE frames are taken in daytime to construct a DDDDE processed dark.
-These darks are specific for different exposure times (i.e. ND filter settings) and should be taken close in time (within a day or two) to the science frame as the etalon source brightness can be time variable.
+Convert raw MAROON-X dark frames into a single processed dark.

+The input dark frames are checked for arm and ND filter consistency, then stacked into one processed dark image.
+The result is stored on disk by storeProcessedDark under the name of the first input dark with "_dark.fits" appended.

+The background in an un-illuminated frame is very low for exposure times below 900s and would hardly warrant a dark subtraction on its own.
+However, most science frames are taken with the simultaneous calibration fiber illuminated by the FP etalon, whose extended line wings reach into one of the science fibers at the level of a few tens of counts.
+To remove these wings, together with any broad diffuse (illumination independent) background, DDDDE frames are taken in the daytime and stacked into a DDDDE processed dark.

 ::

     Parameters
     ----------
-    p : PrimitivesCORE object
+    p : Primitives object
         A primitive set matching the recipe_tags.

 ::